App action

 Now that you have defined fields to be used in your automation, you can call this automation from the UI and populate the fields you just defined.

-button in the Settings Panel.
+setting of the button in the Settings Panel.

 A modal will open where you can define Actions.
 Create a new action by clicking the Add Action